-The new Platform Driver no longer supports the old style of device configuration.
+The new Master Driver no longer supports the old style of device configuration.
 The old device_list setting is ignored.

-To simplify updating to the new format, scripts/update_platform_driver_config.py is provided to automatically update to the new configuration format.
+To simplify updating to the new format scripts/update_master_driver_config.py is provide to automatically update to the new configuration format.

 With the platform running run: